micahwang/RELATION/README.md

 `sample.greedy_search(n_sampled=1000, path='./gen_smi.csv')`

-or you can also use the bayesian optimization sampling process:
+or you can also use the bayesian optimization in sampling process:

 `main_bo(n_sampled=500,iterations=5,random_seed=1, path='./')`